The conference language is English and all abstracts must be submitted in English.

-Abstract text should be divided into Introduction, Material&Methods, Results and Conclusion(s).
+Abstract text should be divided into Introduction, Material & Methods, Results and Conclusion(s).
 The online submission system will guide you through it.
+In the article Preparing a Scientific Abstract for Congress Submission you will learn what to include under each subject heading.

 Abstracts may not include tables and graphs.